stclib/STC/docs/crandom_api.md

 # Module crandom: Pseudo Random Number Generators

 This describes the API of module **crand**.
-It contains a *64-bit PRNG* by Tyge Løvset, and can generate both uniform and normal distributed random numbers.
+It contains a *64-bit PRNG*, and can generate bounded uniform and normal distributed random numbers.

 **crand** is an extremely fast PRNG by Tyge Løvset, suited for parallel usage.
 It features a Weyl-sequence as part of the state.
-It is faster than *sfc64*, *wyhash64*, *pcg64*, and almost 50% faster than *xoshiro256\*\** compiled with GCC.
+It is faster than *sfc64*, *wyhash64*, *pcg64*, and almost 50% faster than *xoshiro256\*\** on common platforms.
 It does not require fast multiplication or 128-bit integer operations.
 It has a 256 bit state, but updates only 192 bit per generated number.